marcelomatus/gilda-opts/docs/GettingStarted.rst

 ^^^^^^^^^^^^^^^^^^^^
 Accesing the Results
 ^^^^^^^^^^^^^^^^^^^^
-The simulation results are saved to several output files located at the directory
+The simulation results are printed on the screen and saved to several output files located at the directory ??

 .. _Github repository: https://github.com/marcelomatus/gilda-opts